 Blueberries are in season!

 Blueberries are my favorite berry.
-That’s a tough call to make, because all berries are delicious.
-When I discovered that Louisiana is a great place to grow blueberries, I was thrilled.
-There are multiple U-Pick blueberry options in my area.
-One of the first things we planted at our new home was several blueberry bushes in front of our front porch.
-In early summer, the berries ripen and we spend a few minutes every day picking (and eating) bowls of blueberries.
+That’s a tough call because all berries are delicious, but there’s just something about the sweet-tart burst of a fresh blueberry that’s irresistible.
+When I learned that Louisiana is a great place to grow blueberries, I was thrilled.
+We planted several bushes right in front of our porch, and every early summer, we spend time picking (and, of course, eating) bowls of fresh blueberries.

-Now that our blueberry bushes are maturing, we have more berries than we can eat in one sitting.
-So we can make delicious recipes like these blueberry muffins.
+Now that our blueberry bushes are maturing, we often have more berries than we can eat in one sitting.
+That’s where recipes like these homemade blueberry muffins come in—a simple step to transform our harvest into a delicious addition to any breakfast table.

 Equipment (Amazon Affiliate links)

 - KitchenAid stand mixer.
 I love mine and use it a ton!
-You can use any kind of mixer.
+Makes creaming butter and sugar a breeze.

 - Rubber spatula, for scraping the bowl.